grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 ### CortexRequestLatency

-This alert fires when a specific Cortex route is experiencing an high latency.
+This alert fires when a specific Mimir route is experiencing an high latency.

-The alert message includes both the Cortex service and route experiencing the high latency.
-Establish if the alert is about the read or write path based on that (see [Cortex routes by path](#cortex-routes-by-path)).
+The alert message includes both the Mimir service and route experiencing the high latency.
+Establish if the alert is about the read or write path based on that (see [Mimir routes by path](#mimir-routes-by-path)).

 #### Write Latency

 How to **investigate**:

-- Check the `Cortex / Writes` dashboard
+- Check the `Mimir / Writes` dashboard
-  - Looking at the dashboard you should see in which Cortex service the high latency originates
+  - Looking at the dashboard you should see in which Mimir service the high latency originates
   - The panels in the dashboard are vertically sorted by the network path (eg. cortex-gw -> distributor -> ingester)
 - Deduce where in the stack the latency is being introduced
   - **`cortex-gw`**
     - The cortex-gw may need to be scaled up.
-Use the `Cortex / Scaling` dashboard to check for CPU usage vs requests.
+Use the `Mimir / Scaling` dashboard to check for CPU usage vs requests.
     - There could be a problem with authentication (eg. slow to run auth layer)
   - **`distributor`**
     - Typically, distributor p99 latency is in the range 50-100ms.
 If the distributor latency is higher than this, you may need to scale up the distributors.